CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 In this lab with the help of **Getting Started** wizard we will be creating an Azure Virtual Desktop host pool for pooled desktops.
 This is a set of computers or hosts which operate on an as-needed basis.
 In a pooled configuration we will be hosting multiple non-persistent sessions, with no user profile information stored locally.
 This is where FSLogix Profile Containers provide the users profile to the host dynamically.
 This provides the ability for an organization to fully utilize the compute resources on a single host and lower the total overhead, cost, and number of remote workstations.

-You will be deploying the AVD Host Pool in an already deployed AAD DS instance since Contoso is already using an AAD DS Service.
+You will be deploying the AVD Host Pool in an already deployed Azure active directory domain service(AAD DS) instance since Contoso is already using an AAD DS Service.
 AAD DS Service will provide Identity and Authentication service.

 ## **Lab 2 (A): Monitoring using Log Analytics**